nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### Troubleshooting tests
- * Problem: Tests fail because NullPointException when AssertionError is expected
+ - **Problem**: Tests fail because NullPointException when AssertionError is expected

-    > * Reason: Assertions are not enabled for JUnit tests.
+    - *Reason*: Assertions are not enabled for JUnit tests.
    This can happen if you are not using a recent Eclipse version (i.e. _Neon_ or later)
-    > * Solution: Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option).
+    - *Solution*: Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option).
-    > Delete run configurations created when you ran tests earlier.
+    Delete run configurations created when you ran tests earlier.

 <br>